-Within the last year, the Safe Haven Consortium studied the Safe Haven Baby Box through the support and request of DCFS.
-At this time, the Safe Haven Consortium decided to defer a recommendation on the Safe Haven Baby Box so that further information and data collection can occur.
-DCFS does not support Safe Haven Baby Boxes as the child's physical and emotional safety is paramount as well as the surrendering parent, and there is insufficient information to support that the use of the Baby Box devise ensures that safety.
-Over the next year, DCFS and the Safe Haven Consortium plan to work with the National Safe Haven Alliance to assist in furthering exploration of best practice, how to strengthen the law, and how to increase public awareness on Safe Haven.
+DCFS and the Safe Haven Consortium are proud of the efforts made in promoting and enhancing practice around Safe Haven relinquishments.
+Through this work, a 24-hour support line manned by the National Safe Haven Alliance has been implemented.
+Within the last two years, the Safe Haven Consortium studied the Safe Haven Baby Box through the support and request of DCFS.
+The Consortium promotes a safe handoff of the infant to an individual as it allows for the child and relinquishing parent's safety, health, and well-being to be immediately addressed.
+DCFS has concerns in regards to Safe Haven Baby Boxes as the child's physical and emotional safety is paramount as well as the surrendering parent, and there is insufficient information to support that the use of the Baby Box devise ensures that safety.
+DCFS and the Safe Haven Consortium will continue its' diligence in implementing best practice around Safe Haven relinquishments and increasing public awareness on Safe Haven.